 Also available is plenty of friendly banter from Peter, as well as complimentary tea, coffee and biscuits!
 Peter is always on hand with a laugh and a joke and an incredible wealth of knowledge, and for years he has made us all very welcome at his motorcycle museum.

 Peter’s family moved from Warwickshire to the Isle of Man in 1953, into a property called “Santon Villa” in the village of Santon.
 This was where Peter’s dad, Charlie, started his collection of motorcycles and memorabilia.

 After about ten years the collection had outgrown Santon Villa and larger premises were needed so in 1964 (although the family continued living in Santon) Murray’s Motorcycles moved to Christian Street in Peel, where it stayed for the next five years.

 The next move of location was to make the museum more famous than ever, indeed it became known as “The World Famous Murray’s Motorcycle Museum”, this was a museum that most bikers will have become very familiar with, as it was located at the Bungalow right on the world famous TT mountain course.

-If you are really lucky you might just be able to locate a book published by Peter and Raymond Ainscoe, called “The Murray’s Museum TT Archive”, but a quick Internet search makes me think that you might have more chance of finding Rocking Horse poo!
+If you are really lucky you might just be able to locate a book published by Peter and Raymond Ainscoe in 2012, called “The Murray’s Museum TT Archive”, it is a Limited Edition as only 500 were printed, but a quick Internet search makes me think that you might have more chance of finding Rocking Horse poo!

 The Museum at the Bungalow really was the motorcyclists Mecca of the Isle of Man, a tremendous tourist attraction with lots of vintage and rare motorcycles and memorabilia on display.
 However as time went by it became more and more expensive to run and, as the Murray family funded it, with no grants or financial help from the Island, the museum’s survival came to rely solely on the proceeds of a donation box at its entrance.